Car-byte/Steganography/README.md

 For C# I used the [System.Drawing.Common](https://github.com/dotnet/runtime) for the Bitmap class to read images the [ShellProgressBar](https://github.com/Mpdreamz/shellprogressbar) for the progress bar and [Microsoft.AspNetCore.Cryptography.KeyDerivation](https://dotnet.microsoft.com/apps/aspnet) for the key derivative function all available wiht NuGet

 # Usage
+You can type --help as a command line argument in order for an in app help menu to display

+The first arguemnt must be either --e, --d, or --xor

+following --e must be the image you wish to encode followed by the text file name you want to encode followed by the output file name and an option --p for encryption

+following --d must be the name of the image you want to decoded and then the output file name and the option --p if the file was encrypted

+following --xor must be two image file names and then the output file name

+Examples:

+--e image.png secret.txt output.png

+--d output.png secret.txt

+--xor image.png output.png xored.png

+--e image.png secret.txt output.png --p

+--d output.png secret.txt --p

 # What is LSB or least significant bit?
 Least significant bit is the last bit of a byte example: 10110101 the LSB is the very last one 1011010(1)